di72nn/callrecorder-axet/README.md

 ## How to use

-* Install the module using Magisk Manager.
+* Install the module using Magisk Manager (either by downloading the module within the app or by manually downloading [a zip from releases](https://github.com/di72nn/callrecorder-axet/releases)).
 * Reboot.
 * Open Call Recorder, modify settings as desired (you might want to leave "Recording Source" on "Auto";
 there's **NO** need to use root (for "System Mixer Incall Recording") in the app).